Charles de Cossé, Count of Brissac

-Charles de Cossé, comte de Brissac (1505 (O.S.)/06 – 1563), was a French courtier and soldier, named beau Brissac at court and remembered as the Maréchal Brissac.
+Charles de Cossé, Count of Brissac (1505 (O.S.)/06 – 1563), was a French courtier and soldier, named beau Brissac at court and remembered as the Maréchal Brissac.
 A member of the nobility of Anjou, he was appointed in 1540 to his father's prestigious former post of Grand Falconer of France, one of the Great Officers of the Maison du Roi.
 This was not purely honorary, as the king still hunted with falcons.
 Brissac was also Grand Panetier, and his position as colonel general of the cavalry (1548–49) was a court appointment.
 Raised to Marshal of France in 1550, he was Grand Master of the Artillery.
 He was eventually given the title of Count of Brissac.
 His son, Charles II de Cossé, became the first Duke of Brissac.

 Early life and family

 The son of René de Cossé, seigneur of Brissac and of Cossé in Anjou, grand fauconnier du Roi, and of his wife Charlotte Gouffier de Boisy, he was an enfant d'honneur in the household of the dauphin François, son of King François I. The young prince made him his premier écuyer.

 He married Charlotte Le Sueur d'Esquetot and had four children.
 His younger son was Charles II de Cossé, Duke of Brissac, who was the first Duke of Brissac.
 This son headed forces loyal to the Catholic League during the French Wars of Religion.